tsirlucas/immutable-merge-operators/README.md

 objects and will receive a native object as return.
 It's easier to maintain and learn.

-OBS: We use a adapted version of React's shallow comparison algorithm, so if you're looking for specific updates on giant trees, you may prefer Immutable.js

 # TODO
 - More and better tests
 - Cleaner code